benbrandt/text-splitter/README.md

 <details>
 <summary>
-Requires the `tokenizers` feature to be activated and direct declaration of the dependency.
-The example below, using `from_pretrained()`, also requires tokenizers's `http` feature enabled.
+Requires the `tokenizers` feature to be activated and adding `tokenizers` to dependencies.
+The example below, using `from_pretrained()`, also requires tokenizers `http` feature to be enabled.

 Click to show Cargo.toml.
 </summary>